LevelbossMike/ember-statecharts/tests/dummy/app/templates/docs/statecharts.md

 }
 ```

-To get a detailed overview about the configuration options available via `xstate` please have a look at the [xstate documentation](https://xstate.js.org/docs).
+To get a detailed overview about the configuration options available via `XState` please have a look at the [XState documentation](https://xstate.js.org/docs).

 ## Sending events